flutter/website/src/desktop.md

 #### Windows

-For building Windows executables, you can either use tooling to construct an MSIX installer, or you can build your own installer that collects the components together.
+For building Windows executables, you can either use tooling to construct an MSIX installer, or you can build your own zip file that collects the components together.

 ##### MSIX Packaging